mever-team/spai/README.md

 ### Hardware requirements

-The code originally targeted Nvidia L40S 48GB GPU, however many recent cuda-enabled GPUs should be supported.
-Inference should be effortless performed with less than 8GB of GPU RAM.
-As training originally targeted a 48GB GPU, a suitable GPU should be presented to reproduce the paper's setup without further modifications of the code.
+The code originally targeted Nvidia L40S 48GB GPUs.
+Nevertheless, many recent cuda-enabled GPUs should be supported.
+Inference should be effortlessly performed with less than 8GB of GPU RAM.
+However, as training originally targeted a 48GB GPU, an equivalent GPU should be present to replicate the paper's training setup.

 ### Required libraries
 To train and evaluate SPAI an anaconda environment can be used for installing all the